Published in Criminal Law on May 21, 2019.

 The court also has discretion as it relates to the amount of time you may get.

 The judge can sentence the probationer up to the suspended sentence.
-You do not work off time on probation like you do during an executed sentence so even if you violate on your last day the court can still give you your entire backup time.
-The question as to whether or not the court will sentence you to jail or prison and how much time you recieve depends on a number of factors.
+You do not work off time on probation like you do during an executed sentence so even if you violate the probation sentence on your last day the court can still give you your entire backup time.
+The question as to whether or not the court will sentence you to jail or prison and how much time you receive depends on a number of factors.
 These include:

 - The seriousness of the violation.
 Not all probation violations are created equally.
 For instance, if you fail to pay court fees despite your best effort you can not be sentenced to jail.
 If you are guilty of a drug possession offense and relapse, the court may demand that you go into drug counseling or a rehab program.
 If, however, you tamper with drug results in order to dupe the court, that shows a willful attempt to deceive the court and the judicial process.
 If your violation shows a serious disregard for the court proceedings, the court will take that very seriously.
 For instance, if you are on probation for DUI, but are caught driving under the influence, the court is likely to regard this as an egregious offense because you are putting others at risk.